regmi-sijan/ml4cal/testbeam/onnx/README.md

 ### Model Conversion from TensorFlow/Keras to the ONNX format

+Note that ONNX Python packages are only compatible with Python versions 3.9 and lower.

 ```bash
 # Install the module (needs tensorflow installed, too)
 pip install tf2onnx